Apache Kafka - K8s

 Enable TLS encrypted connection

-Once the Kafka cluster is enabled to use encrypted connection, client applications should be configured as well to connect to
+Once TLS is configured on the cluster side, client applications should be configured as well to connect to the correct port and trust the self-signed CA provided by the self-signed-certificates

 charm.